 Try this pairing →How to produce an Opaline female: step-by-step

-Opaline females are among the most sought-after birds in the Fischer's lovebird market — especially in combination with Aqua, Pale Fallow, or Yellow Face.
+Opaline hens are among the birds breeders most want to produce, especially in combination with Aqua, Pale Fallow, or Yellow Face.
 There are three routes to producing them, from fastest to most efficient over multiple seasons:

 A Visual Opaline male paired with any female will produce Opaline daughters.
 This is Pairing 1 from the section above.